 A: Workers’ compensation is provided for injured workers and pays medical benefits and a percentage of lost income as a result of a work-related accident.

 Social Security Disability Insurance is payable to an individual who qualifies regardless of how they became disabled; it is not necessary to demonstrate that the disability was the result of a work-related injury.

-If you receive a favorable decision you will receive an award certificate detailing the actual amount of your benefits.
+A: If you receive a favorable decision you will receive an award certificate detailing the actual amount of your benefits.
 If you are denied, you then have 60 days in which to file an appeal.
 If you have not had an attorney prior to this time in the process, you would be well-advised to do so.
-Call Silverman, Silverman & Seligman and speak with one of our attorneys.
+Call us to speak with one of our attorneys.